vsevolodnedora/vsevolodnedora/README.md

 In my academic career, I worked in multimessenger and high-energy astrophysics, focusing on software development, data analysis, and modeling.
 Specifically, I am the main author of the numerical code for gamma-ray burst and kilonova afterglows [PyBlastAfterglow](https://github.com/vsevolodnedora/PyBlastAfterglowMag) and post-processing pipeline for the general relativistic hydrodynamic code WhiskyTHC
 [bns-ppr-tools](https://github.com/vsevolodnedora/bns_ppr_tools).
-I also worked in statistical data analysis and modeling of the neutron star merger ejecta properties.
+I also worked on statistical data analysis and modeling of the neutron star merger ejecta properties.
 The resulting [model](https://iopscience.iop.org/article/10.1088/1361-6382/ac35a8) and [dataset](https://zenodo.org/records/4283517) are widely used by the community.

 Currently, I am working on several machine learning and data science projects